poiu-de/coat-site/content/docs/user_guide/04_supported_types.md

 details about the expected format of the input string.
 <!-- FIXME: Link to API doc -->

+The following primitive types are also supported by default.
+But those are different in that they are directly supported without any Converter.

+* int
+* long
+* double
+* boolean

 ### Registering custom types

 Coat allows registering custom types to be used in the annotated interface.